 Wear loose fitting cotton clothes.
-Don't wear clothes that are tight or that may rub the area.
+Do not wear clothes that are tight or that may rub the area.
+Once you arrive, you will be asked to remove your shoes and put shoe covers on your feet in preparation for treatment.